Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 This is the gold standard for Pilates Certification, which I can liken to NCCA accreditation for fitness certs.

-One thing to bear in mind is that Pilates is a complex and diverse system of training.
+One thing to remember is that Pilates is a complex and diverse training system.

 At the core of it, Pilates is divided into two distinct practices, classical and contemporary.

 |Gold Standard Cert||Most Popular Cert||Best Study Materials

 |A Good Option||A Good Option||Best CPT for you?

 The classical form of Pilates is largely based on the original prescription set by Joseph Pilates.